d-costa/digits/README.md

 Digit classification with tensorflow.

-Because the examples used for training have the digits centered, this solution has the limitation of only recognizing digits that are centered as well.
-This fact can be used to understand which areas of the image are more important to classify each digit.
+It is possible to disable the centering functionality to better understand what areas are more relevant to identify certain digits.

 ## Working Example